 But poor little Rie had been used to hard usage, and it was some time before she could be taught that she must speak the truth and confess her faults, whatever might be the consequences.
 Deceit, once taught to a young child by fear, is not easily eradicated, and Sally thought nothing but kindness could do it; but then Sally had such a foolish way with her, and was all for kindness and making excuses for people, not sufficiently considering what was just, and not being willing to condemn anybody without such a deal of consideration, that the mistress felt she could not take her opinion at all.

 ‘Not afraid!’ the mistress would repeat.
 ‘How you talk, Sally!
-I punish her to make her afraid of doing anything else but speak out.’
+I punish her for making her afraid of doing anything else but speak out.’

 ‘But, ma’am, consider her bringing up,’ said Sally, ‘and don’t look for too much at first.’